trustatfhh/irondetect/README.txt

 LICENSE
 =======
-ifmapj-examples is licensed under the Apache License, Version 2.0 [4].
+ Licensed under the Apache License, Version 2.0 [4].
+ You may not use this file except in compliance with the License.

 URLs